Do You think God stays in heaven because he too lives in fear of what he's created?

 Spy Kids 2 immediately tips that balance almost entirely towards “digital editing/CGI showcase.”
 In fact, Spy Kids 2 was one of the first non-George Lucas movies to film entirely on digital video.

 The opening half hour attempts to muscle in a story about competing spy families.
 Thematically, it represents a dark mirror to the original: There are risks to putting family above everything else to an extreme, including nepotism, corruption, and stubborn conservatism.
-(Or, in kiddie speak: “daddy said so, so it must be right.”)
+(Or, in kiddie speak: “daddy said so, so it must be right” even if it’s wrong.)

 Once the movie’s adventure proper kicks in, it shifts to a set piece delivery mechanism, barely connected to the themes of “family” or “espionage,” minus a few haphazard blips of dialogue.

-The obvious inspiration of the action portions is Ray Harryhausen, as Spy Kids 2 offers a full menagerie of fantasy creatures engaged in battles with human characters.
-There are skeletons, giant hybrid beasts, etc, all rendered in CGI.
+The obvious inspiration of the creature-focused action scenes is Ray Harryhausen, as Spy Kids 2 offers a full menagerie of fantasy monsters engaged in battles with human characters.
+There are skeletons, giant hybrid beasts, etc, all rendered in CGI instead of claymation.

-And therein lies the problem: 2002 CGI, even if it was bleeding edge, looks horrible 19 years later.
+And therein lies the problem: 2002 CGI, even if it was bleeding edge at the time, looks horrible 19 years later.
 (Harryhausen’s creations, meanwhile, still and will forever look amazing.)
-When the movie discards its emotional and narrative thread for a digital playground romp, there’s little fun in the movie now that we’ve all aged out of that playground — even if it’s a colorful, well-designed playground.
+When the movie discards its emotional and narrative thread for a digital playground romp, there’s little fun in the movie now that we’ve all aged out of that playground — even if it’s a colorful, well-designed playground for the circumstances.

-Steve Buscemi appears and is unsurprisingly excellent.
+Steve Buscemi appears and is expectedly excellent.
 He’s the movie’s obvious acting highlight, and not just because he’s Steve Buscemi (and gets to deliver the film’s iconic line).
-His quasi-villain character, Romero, links thematically to the quasi-villain character of Spy Kids 1: a reclusive creator who’s lost control of his art and isn’t sure if it’s improved or worsened the world.
+His quasi-villain character, Romero, links thematically to Floop, the quasi-villain character of Spy Kids 1: a reclusive creator who’s lost control of his art and isn’t sure if his contributions have improved or worsened the world.

 It actually shapes the Spy Kids saga to be a weirdly reflective effort for Robert Rodriguez: not just a canvas to dork around with CGI and write silly kid banter, but a vessel of his insecurities and dreams as an artist.